arc-bphc/arc-site/data/resources/workshop/3-Day1.md

 } while (condition);
 ```

-## Assignment 3

-### Conditional Programming

-1. Print natural numbers only till 25
-2. Make a variable and assign thevalue 0 to it.
-Keep adding 1 to it but print the value of variable only from 20-30
-3. Print table of 5 till 50 only
-4. From the series given in Assignment 2, print the numbers only till the 7th term.

 ## Functions

 A function is a named sequence of statements that perform a specific task.
 It is a block of code that performs a specific task.